Abdou-web-dev/discovermorocco/README.md

 This was my main motivation that lead to this project.

-I am using , for its building, HTML5, CSS3, Bootstrap5, and a bit of JavaScript.
+I am using , for its building, HTML5, CSS3, Bootstrap5, and JavaScript.

 I hope you will like and support this project .